Improved Measurements of $D^+ \to \eta e^+\nu_e$ and $D^+ \to \eta \mu^+\nu_\mu$: DETERMINATION OF BRANCHING FRACTIONS

 \paragraph{MC model}

 The detection efficiencies are determined using signal MC samples generated with the hadronic transition form factors measured in this analysis.
 The corresponding systematic uncertainties are estimated by varying the parameters by $\pm1\sigma$.
-This uncertainty is correlated for all four signal decays.

 \paragraph{Quoted BFs}